p5653ceb/ml-repo-4/README.md

 ### Project detail
 #### 1. Period limitation
-- It is found that within 2 weeks of the publication of the article, most consumption took place.
-In other words, users tended to read more recently published articles.
-So, We decided to recommend articles to target users within two weeks of the issued date.
+- we found that within 2 weeks of the publication of the article, most consumption took place.
+Users tended to read more recently published articles.
+Therefore, we decided to recommend articles to target users within two weeks of the issued date.

 #### 2. Target segmentation
 - The number of articles read by users during 1 months is divided into three groups using descriptive statistics.